What Is Chaat Masala Powder? Complete Guide And Uses

 Chaat Masala has a very strong and robust flavour which gives a tangy spicy zing to any dish it is added to.

 Indians don’t just use chaat masala for making chaat dishes.
 It’s a ‘pick up and sprinkle’ flavour enhancing seasoning for practically any savoury or fruity food items.

-It is sprinkled as a seasoning on stir-fried or deep-fried dishes such as pakoras or patties.
+- Sprinkled as a seasoning on stir-fried or deep-fried dishes such as pakoras or patties or stir fried yellow, orange and red vegetables like carrots, potatoes, pumpkin etc.

-This universal spice can even be added to your fruit salad, normal salad, eggs, cheese, sauces.
+- Give a zesty lift to fruit salad, normal salad, eggs, cheese, sauces.

 - You can also add it to drinks especially buttermilk or lemonade for an uplifting tangy spicy taste.

 If you are disappointed with my suggestion then you know where to reach me and share your views.

 Although both are spice blends they are made with different spices and have different flavour profiles.

 An interesting difference between spices and Chaat Masala is that while most spices need to be cooked to release their flavour this is not the case when using chaat masala.

 While, Garam Masala is a traditional Indian spice blend made with a combination of many different hot and sweet spices such as cloves, cinnamon, black peppercorns, cumin, coriander and many others; no sour spice is used in any Garam Masala blend at all.

 The primary spice in Chaat masala is amchoor powder (dry mango powder) or even dry pomegranate powder that gives it a very distinctive sour taste.